jinbora0720/starter-academic2/content/project/geomNMF-application/index.md

 slides: ""
 ---

-* Identify major sources for particular matters, black carbon, and gases in Curtis Bay, Baltimore.
+* Identify major sources (traffic and coal terminal activities) for particular matters, black carbon, and gases in Curtis Bay, Baltimore.

-* Apply a geometric source apportionment approach yielding a population-level estimand with consistency guarantee.
+* Apply a geometric source apportionment approach to provide scalable and reliable evidence to inform mitigation strategies for a longstanding community-raised air quality concern.